 (4-4-1-0) This course is taken for academic credit.
-(Prerequisite: VNSG 1122, 1400, 1472, 2473, 1160 abd 1231) Students will earn an A, B, C, D, F, or W. Introduction to health problems requiring medical and surgical interventions.
-Lab fee \$225 for Terrell program and \$386 for Palestine program.
+Students will earn an A, B, C, D, F, or W. Introduction to health problems requiring medical and surgical interventions.
+Lab fee \$632.
 Lab fee includes ATI diagnostic testing program.